Licence to keep a riding establishment:

 Charlie is the first official member of the Rainbow Pony Rides team.
 He loves being petted and will do anything for a carrot!

-Polly is a very friendly New Forest Pony.
-Being quiet natured, she is perfect for young children to gain their confidence in handling and riding a pony.
+Sprout is a very friendly Highland Pony.
+Being quiet natured, he is perfect for young children to gain their confidence in handling and riding a pony.

 Experienced coaches and volunteers attend every visit.